MichelDeudon/formations/content/en/c/reseaux/_index.md

 {{< /spoiler >}}

 {{< spoiler text="You are an employee" >}}
-For employees (public or private sector), the <i>médecin du travail</i> is a specialist prevention doctor whose missions contribute to <i>preventing any deterioration in the health of agents as a result of their work</i>.
-Link: [Médecine du travail](https://www.univ-montp3.fr/fr/vie-de-campus/sant%C3%A9/m%C3%A9decine-du-travail) (Paul Valéry).
+For employees (public or private sector), the <i>[médecin du travail](https://www.univ-montp3.fr/fr/vie-de-campus/sant%C3%A9/m%C3%A9decine-du-travail)</i> is a specialist prevention doctor whose missions contribute to <i>preventing any deterioration in the health of agents as a result of their work</i>.
 Joining a union can also help you find or offer support.
 {{< /spoiler >}}

 {{< spoiler text="Open to everyone" >}}